-How do you overcome or conquer resistance to change?
+How do you overcome resistance to change?

 No matter the audience, profession, or industry this has been one of the most common questions I've encountered this year.